 Technological Factors in Toyota’s Business

-Technological factors impact Toyota, especially because it is a technological business.
-This dimension of the PESTEL/PESTLE analysis model determines the influence of technologies or technological trends.
-In Toyota’s case, the following are the most notable technological external factors in the company’s remote or macro-environment:
+This dimension of the PESTEL analysis determines the influence of technologies or technological trends on the automotive business.
+The following are the technological factors in Toyota’s industry environment:

 - Cybercrime (threat)

-Toyota has the opportunity to improve its e-commerce capabilities or to exploit third-party e-commerce service providers for sales of some of its products, such as spare parts.
-Also, Toyota has the opportunity to enhance its mobile apps to increase customer engagement and loyalty.
+Toyota has the opportunity to improve its e-commerce capabilities or to exploit third-party e-commerce service providers to sell some of its products, such as spare parts and accessories.
+Also, this PESTEL analysis points to the company’s opportunity to enhance its mobile apps and related services to increase customer engagement and loyalty, which can strengthen the brand image and the likelihood of car sales.
 However, the company must address the threat of cybercrime, including corporate cyber-espionage.
-This dimension of Toyota’s PESTEL/PESTLE analysis model shows major technological opportunities, although the firm must address the threat of cybercrime through suitable technological security measures.
+This dimension of the PESTLE analysis of Toyota shows major technological opportunities, although the firm must address the threat of cybercrime through suitable technological security measures.
+The issues in this dimension of the PESTEL analysis of the automotive business require technological capabilities linked to the business strengths described in the SWOT analysis of Toyota.
+The company’s business processes are designed to meet technological challenges.
+Toyota’s operations management involves technological resources and technology-focused innovation to take advantage of the opportunities in this dimension of the PESTLE analysis.

 Ecological/Environmental Factors

-Toyota needs to include ecological concerns in its strategic decision-making.
-This dimension of the PESTEL/PESTLE analysis model identifies concerns regarding the natural environment in relation to business.
-In Toyota’s case, the major ecological/environmental external factors in the remote or macro-environment are as follows:
+Toyota includes ecological concerns in its strategic decision-making.
+This dimension of the PESTLE/PESTEL analysis identifies concerns regarding the natural environment in relation to business.
+In Toyota’s case, the major ecological/environmental factors in the remote or macro-environment are as follows:

 - Climate change (opportunity)